ethannij/Arch-Installer/README.md

 -install.sh will only work with an empty GPT drive, if you have used the drive in the past, format it to gpt before running the script.
 -the install script will format and install onto /dev/sda by default, with a 512M efi partition, and the remainder as a linux filesystem on sda2.
 Adapt the script accordingly.
--Network connection is required before running install.sh.
+-Network connection is required before running install.sh. install-experimental.sh is for testing purposes.
+There is no reason for you to use it.

 # Prerequisites
 -A working virtualbox (you should be able to launch VMs with no problem
 -The arch linux installation ISO - available from the archlinux.org